csbg/neuroblastoma/README.md

-# Analysis of scRNA-seq and ATAC-seq data from ultra-high-risk neuroblastoma
+# Analysis of scRNA-seq and scATAC-seq data from bone marrow cells of ultra-high-risk neuroblastoma patients

 ## Folders